nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. ContaX shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. ContaX deletes the person

     Use case ends.